malcolmosh/malcolmosh/Readme.md

 🎺 💾 🎺 💾 🎺 💾 🎺 💾

 Bonjour!
-I’m a graduate student completing his master’s of science degree in business intelligence and data science at HEC Montréal.
+I’m a graduate student completing his master’s of science in business intelligence and data science at HEC Montréal.
 I’ve helped bring multiple projects to life in the Québec creative and cultural world for the past few years.
 Up to August 2021, I was program manager at Zu Montreal, a creative hub for entertainment and technology.